Modern YEAR THIRTEEN (Part 2)

 –Batman: Birth of the Demon

 Many would place this story earlier on the timeline, but I’ve placed it here because it was released around this time (1993) and it fits here well.
 Batman travels to North Africa to confront Ra’s al Ghul.
 Upon arriving at the mystical Lazarus Pit, Talia spins him a yarn which details the ancient origins of her father.
 Ra’s then emerges from the Pit and kicks the shit out of Batman!
 After a moment’s hesitation, Ra’s impales a shovel deep into Bruce’s chest, seemingly murdering him.
 Luckily, Bruce topples into the Lazarus Pit.
 When he awakens in the desert, his wounds are healed, but Ra’s and Talia have long gone.
 Bruce’s revitalization in the Lazarus Pit is extremely important because this act will have long-term effects upon his physical nature.
 Bathing in the primordial ooze in Birth of the Demon is one of only a few reasons why Bruce’s body is able to retain its youth and resiliency as he starts to reach an age where he should be losing a step-or-two.
+Notably, in this story, Talia tells Batman that Ra’s al Ghul and her mother Melisande hooked up at Woodstock in 1969.
+Obviously, at the time of publication in 1993, this made sense, but due to compression and Sliding Time, that simply can no longer be the case since Talia was born around 1976.

 –Legends of the World’s Finest #1

-Scottish teenager Branwyn McDougal (of the Clan McDougal) finds a thousand-year-old magickal tome while exploring a tiny island off the coast of the Outer Hebrides.
+Scottish teenager Branwyn McDougal (of the Clan McDougal, relative to Siobhan McDougal aka Silver Banshee) finds a thousand-year-old magickal tome while exploring a tiny island off the coast of the Outer Hebrides.
 The book releases the ancient demon known as Tullus the Damned.
 Tullus wants to summon old pal Silver Banshee to help him break free of his master, the demoness Blaze, who he refers to as the ruler of Hell.
 This requires a point of clarification.
 Blaze is actually the ruler of Purgatory (aka Limbo aka The Ghost Zone aka The Phantom Zone), whereas the sovereignty of Hell would be a bit more complicated to define.
 The current rulers (emphasis on the plural) of Hell consist of a triumvirate of demons, which include The First of the Fallen, The Second of the Fallen, and The Third of the Fallen, while the angels Remiel and Duma, given authority by Dream of the Endless, nominally rule.[7]
 Unfortunately for Tullus, Silver Banshee is currently trapped in Limbo.
 Undeterred, Tullus simply turns Branwyn into the new Silver Banshee!
 Tullus and the new Banshee strategize a way to defeat Blaze before using magick to spy on Superman and Batman, the latter seen chasing after Riddler.
 Sensing that Tullus will try to recruit Superman and Batman against her, Blaze possesses Man-Bat and has him attack Superman.
 The Man of Steel dispatches Man-Bat and flies to Gotham to meet Batman, who has just busted Two-Face and his number one henchman Charlie, who dies.
 Superman helps Batman apprehend some thugs and they chat about Man-Bat.
 Both heroes reveal that they have recently had terrible nightmares.
 Later, wouldn’t ya know it, Tullus appears to Superman in a nightmare and convinces him to help out by starting a spell that will slowly cause Superman to fall under his control over the course of the next three weeks.

 –Justice League America #66